Club Milestones

 Olympic champion Joseph Schooling accepted the Club’s offer to be its first-ever Swimming Programmes’ Ambassador.

 The new Fountain Café took over the space of the Fountain Bar.
-The alfresco bistro at the Koi Pond courtyard offers a wide range of healthy and trendy food, and serves specialty coffee, TWG teas and milkshakes.
+The alfresco bistro at the Koi Pond courtyard offers a wide range of healthy and trendy food, and serves speciality coffee, TWG teas and milkshakes.